Key Management

 }

-**Outcome:** Uses the wallet DSL to mint a holder key with custom metadata, returning the generated handle for later signing operations.
+**Outcome:** Uses the wallet DSL to mint a holder key with custom metadata using the Result-based API, returning the generated handle for later signing operations.

 Practical usage tips

-- Production – back keys with Hardware Security Modules (HSMs) or cloud Key Management Service (KMS) (AWS KMS, Azure Key Vault, Google Cloud KMS, HashiCorp Vault, etc.) via custom providers.
+- Production – back keys with Hardware Security Modules (HSMs) or cloud Key Management Service (KMS) (AWS KMS, Azure Key Vault, Google Cloud KMS, HashiCorp Vault, IBM Key Protect, etc.) via custom providers.

 - Rotation – maintain previous keys so verifiers can validate historic credentials; rotate key IDs in VC proofs.